dictation-toolbox/dtactions/README.md

 1. Install dtactions
-   It will also pull any prequisites from the [Python Packaging Index](https://pypi.org/).
+   It will also pull any prerequisites from the [Python Packaging Index](https://pypi.org/).

    - `py -m pip install  dtactions`